 On the other side of the spectrum are Private Blockchains.
 A private blockchain is a permissioned blockchain.
 Private blockchains work based on access controls, which restrict the people who can participate in the network.
 One or more entities control the network, which leads to reliance on third parties to transact.
 A Private Blockchain might sound like an Oxymoron, but it means more than that.

 It is difficult to argue which one is better, as both have their niche use cases and preferred market.
 Thus, let us deeply analyze each area and let you make that decision for yourself.

 Public Blockchains Vs. Private Blockchains

 A public blockchain is permissionless.
-Data on a public blockchain is secure, as it is not possible to modify or alter data once they have been validated on the blockchain.
-Bitcoin and Ethereum are well-known examples of public blockchain.
+Data on a public blockchain is secure, as it is impossible to modify or alter data once validated.
+Bitcoin and Ethereum are well-known examples of a public blockchains.

 Only the entities participating in a transaction will know about it in a private blockchain, whereas the others will not access it.
 Hyperledger Fabric of Linux Foundation is a perfect example of a private blockchain.

 |1||Ownership||There is no ownership structure in a public blockchain.
 It is open to all, and ownership is distributed among all its members.||A Private Blockchains’ ownership status depends on the stake divided by the team that initiated the network.|

 |2||Network Influence||No single person or group can have any significant influence over the network.||The network is influenced by the major stakeholders who take care of day-to-day activities.|

 |3||Decision Making||A democratic decision-making process is followed.
 All members’ input is considered while making any changes.||The stakeholders of the network are involved in the decision-making process.
 No inputs are taken from the users of the network|